What to Do if You Have a Low Platelet Count

 Determining that there is a change in your platelet count is something only a doctor can do.
 However, the body can give some warning signs that can help you to tell early on.

-One of the first signs that you have a low platelet count is feeling very tired without an obvious reason.
+According to this information from Mayo Clinic, one of the first signs that you have a low platelet count is feeling very tired without an obvious reason.

 Worse, you feel tired every day and all-day long.
 This, in turn, may also affect your appetite.